pineapplelol/emojify-pr-title/README.md

 By default, the bot will choose to pick a random emoji from the [default generated list](https://raw.githubusercontent.com/pineapplelol/emojify-pr-title/master/emojis/emojis.json).
 It is collected from official [Unicode Emoji 13.0](http://www.unicode.org/emoji/charts-13.0/).
 A python script will read all fully-qualified emojis from the [official test file](https://unicode.org/Public/emoji/13.0/), and compile them into `emojis/emojis.json`.
 To run, `python emojis/emoji_parse.py`.
 Inside the file there is a list of excluded categories which will not include the emojis to the output file.

-### Customizing
+### Customizing Behavior

 **Emoji Mapping**

-To enable emoji mapping, set the parameter `use-emoji-map` parameter to try like
+To enable emoji mapping, set the parameter `use-emoji-map` to

 ```
 use-emoji-map: true